 - You should practice as many mock tests as possible and review them afterward.

-- The only way to crack CLAT is to read more books, practice a lot of questions and attempt mocks.
+- The only way to crack CLAT is to read more best books, practice a lot of questions and attempt mocks.

 - Read non-fiction books during the preparation.